Rethinking ‘Wealthy’: The 5-Step Ladder From Middle Class to Financial Freedom

 Families build financial security by investing in income-producing assets: rental properties, dividend-paying stocks and funds, bonds.
 After achieving financial protection, they can start investing aggressively for income.

-House hacking is great way to leapfrog there faster.
+House hacking is a great way to leapfrog there faster.
 By removing your housing payment from your mandatory expenses, you leave the much lower costs of groceries, utilities, and transportation.
 With shrewd investments and a lean budget, you can cover these costs in no time.

 As you're pursuing financial security, you should also be investing in retirement accounts.
 IRAs, 401(k)s, and similar retirement accounts offer great tax benefits and create a diverse second layer of long-term security.
 These equity-based investments serve as an excellent counterbalance to more immediate income-producers like rental properties.